MapsPeople/docs/collections/_ios/v3/map-styling/index.md

 {% include toc.md %}

-There are 2 ways to change the appearance of the map content in MapsIndoors and Google Maps.
+There are two ways to change the appearance of the map content in MapsIndoors and Google Maps.

 * Using Display Rules
 * Using Google Maps styling

-Each have its own purpose which will be explained below.
+Each has its own purpose which will be explained below.

 ## Style the Map using Display Rules

 In the [MapsIndoors CMS](https://cms.mapsindoors.com/types) you can set display settings for the different types of locations in your MapsIndoors content.
-The changes you make in the CMS will take effect whenever you app reboots or when you call `MapsIndoors.synchroniseContent()` within the app session.
+The changes you make in the CMS will take effect whenever your app reboots or when you call `MapsIndoors.synchroniseContent()` within the app session.

-In some cases, you may also want to programmatically set display settings that defines when and how to show a location.
+In some cases, you may also want to programmatically set display settings that define when and how to show a location.
 Display settings are defined in a Display Rule object.

 ```swift
 let myDisplayRule = MPLocationDisplayRule(name: "info", andIcon: UIImage(named : "info"), andZoomLevelOn: 17)
 ```

-You can set display settings programatically in 3 ways:
+You can set display settings programatically in three ways:

 * Set a Display Rule for a type of Location
 * Set a Display Rule for a single specific Location